 Go running, lift weights, flip cars over…whatever you feel like you need to do to get into shape, you should do.
 I should probably take my own advice instead of going out binge drinking three nights a week.
 But that’s life.

 1) Ignore the Fact It’s the Offseason

 Why the hell not?
 ESPN provides wall-to-wall coverage of the league, even in the middle of May.
 You can watch the NFL Network every day.
 You can go to your favorite blogs and read mock drafts 11 months ahead of time.
-You can obsess over free agent signings and who the chic SuperBowl pick will be for 2020.
+You can obsess over free agent signings and who the chic SuperBowl pick will be for next season.
 You can donate money to your favorite player’s lawyer fund.

 There’s no shortage of options… when they say the NFL is a year-around business, they aren’t bullshitting.
 The NFL is everywhere, even during the off-season.
 You will never escape it, so you might as well embrace your love for the league.